eggcaker/eggcaker.github.io/posts/2010-10-25-keyboard-not-working-with-ubuntu-1004-in-vmware-fusion.md

 ---
-title: "Keyboard not working with Ubuntu 10.04 in VmWare Fusion"
+title: Keyboard not working with Ubuntu 10.04 in VmWare Fusion
 layout: 'post'
 categories: blog 2010
 tags: ['Linux']